-Let we understand this with a practical example:
+Introduction to ReactJS: Let us understand this with a practical example.

-Lets say one of your friends posted a photograph on Facebook.
-Now you go and like the image and then you suddenly see that lets check out the comments too.
-Now while you are browsing over comments you see that likes count increased by count 100 since you liked the picture.
-Yes and there was no reload of the page, just somehow magically the count changed.
-Behind this magic its react.js.
+Let’s say one of your friends posted a photograph on Facebook.
+Now you go and like the image and then you started checking out the comments too.
+Now while you are browsing over comments you see that the likes count has increased by 100, since you liked the picture, even without reloading the page.
+This magical count change is because of Reactjs.

-A react application is made of multiple components, each responsible for rendering a small, reusable piece of HTML.
+A React application is made of multiple components, each responsible for rendering a small, reusable piece of HTML.
 Components can be nested within other components to allow complex applications to be built out of simple building blocks.
-A component may also maintain internal state – for example a TabList component may store a variable corresponding to the currently open tab.
+A component may also maintain an internal state – for example, a TabList component may store a variable corresponding to the currently open tab.

-NOTE: React is not a framework.
-It is just a library developed by Facebook to solve some problems that they were facing.
+Note: React is not a framework.
+It is just a library developed by Facebook to solve some problems that we were facing earlier.